 - Chocolate should still be warm when adding to the filling.

 - Using a stand mixer, beat cheeses in a large mixing bowl until light and fluffy and smooth.

 - Add sugar, eggs individually, yogurt and vanilla beating after each addition until ingredients are fully incorporated.

 - Pour warm chocolate into mixture and mix until chocolate is well combined.

 - Pour filling into prepared crust, place on a cookie sheet and bake on the center oven rack 45 minutes, or until top is set.
-Some giggle should be visible in the center.
+Some wiggle should be visible in the center.

-- Leave cheesecake in it’s spring form pan while cooling on a rack, to room temperature.
-Cracks appearing in the top and settling are normal and will be filled with the topping.(Mine did not crack.
-But it did fall about an inch!)
+- Leave cheesecake in its spring form pan while cooling on a rack, to room temperature.
+Cracks appearing in the top and settling are normal and will be filled with the topping.

 - Cool in the refrigerator until firmly set, about 2 to 3 hours.

 - Remove from the refrigerator and allow to set at room temperature about 5 minutes.

 - Run a warm knife around the outside of the cheesecake before releasing sides of springfoam pan.

 - Leave the cheesecake on the bottom part of the springform pan for easy serving.

 For this recipe as directed, the raspberry sauce is very simple and easy to make.
 We used pre-made raspberry jam, and added fresh raspberries for added texture and flavor.
 If you want to make a fresh raspberry sauce completely from scratch, you can use our homemade raspberry sauce recipe.

 - In a small sauce pan over medium heat, add jelly and stir until melted, remove from heat.